alexedwards/scs/mssqlstore/README.md

 var sessionManager *scs.SessionManager

 func main() {
+	// Establish connection to MSSQL.
 	db, err := sql.Open("sqlserver", "sqlserver://username:password@host?database=dbname")
 	if err != nil {
 		log.Fatal(err)
 	}
 	defer db.Close()

-	// Initialize a new session manager and configure it to use MSSQL as
-	// the session store.
-	sessionManager = scs.New()
+	// Initialize a new session manager and configure it to use mssqlstore as the session store. sessionManager = scs.New()
 	sessionManager.Store = mssqlstore.New(db)